ayodeleoniosun/stackoverflow-clone/README.md

 ## Description

-The task implemented a simple clone of Stackoverflow using Node.js (Typescript), Express and Sequelize.
+This repository implemented a simple clone of Stackoverflow using Node.js (Typescript), Express and Sequelize.
-To limit scope, there are 3 modules that were implemented:
+As stated in the assessment test, the following modules were implemented:

 1. Authentication
 2. Questions (asking and replying)